uncomplicate/neanderthal/articles/tutorial_native.md

  (sum (dv 1 2 -5)) => -2.0)

 (facts
- "BLAS 1 dot: Dot product is a sum of the scalar productsof respective entries of two vectors."
+ "BLAS 1 dot: Dot product is a sum of the scalar products of respective entries of two vectors."
  (dot (dv 1 2 3) (dv 1 3 5)) => 22.0)

 (facts
  "BLAS 1 copy: Here is how we copy the data from one vector to another.
-We may provide the destionation and change it, or copy the data into a new vector.
+We may provide the destination and change it, or copy the data into a new vector.
 And, it works with matrices, too."
  (let [x (dv 1 2 3)
        y (dv 3)